 Far too often executives entering new roles fail.
 Even the most talented leaders can start slow, stumble, or crash and burn!

-Given the importance of leaders to company success and the investment of time, money, and energy that typically goes into hiring senior leaders, why do we let this happen?
+Given the importance of leadership success to companies and the investment of time, money, and energy that typically goes into hiring senior leaders, why do we let this happen?
 And more importantly, what can we do to ensure leaders are on the right track and making an impact at an accelerated pace?

 Why good leaders often fail in new roles